- Taking a bike on a train

 - Taking a bike on a rail replacement bus

 - Taking a bike on trams/underground/light rail

-While a bike can be a total transport solution, taking you from door to door, it can also be part of a longer journey involving a train or car.
+While a bike can take you from door to door, it can also be part of a longer journey involving a train or car.
 This takes a bit of planning but it can be done.
 Here’s how.

 Most of the UK’s train operating companies will carry bikes on trains free of charge, though some place restrictions on this during peak hours.
 Some companies require the cyclist to book in advance while others operate on a ‘first come first served’ basis.
 Check the company’s policy.
 An up-to-date list of UK train operating companies can be found via the National Rail enquiries site.
 The best way to get up-to-date details on cycle policies is to google the name of the train operating company and “cycle policy”.
 (A summary of the various cycle policies was published on the website of A to B magazine in 2012, but some of the info there is now out of date.)